Feng Shui Protection

 Within the home, the state of the front door is also of utmost importance.
 It is regarded as the mouth of the house, through which chi enters; therefore, it should be kept in a good state of repair.
 The nature of the energy that enters from the front door can affect the home.

-The forces that come in through the front door affect the house and the fortunes of the individuals living within it.
+The forces that come in through the front door affect the house and the fortunes of the people living within it.
 A house that faces a cemetery, industrial smokestack, electrical tower, or a slaughterhouse, for example, will be affected by the negative qualities of the area in front of it.
 The chi entering your home picks up residual energies from whatever it passes, like a smell being carried on the wind.

 If your house faces a cemetery, the in-flowing chi will pick up the grief; from a slaughterhouse, it will carry pain; and from a dump or trash heap, it will carry decay.
 But, if your entrance faces a beautiful scene or landscape, the chi entering your home will be saturated with positive and uplifting vibrations.
 Location, location, location!
 The real estate agents are right when they tout location as one of the most important factors when buying a home or business premises.
 The Chinese would say that it is the most important factor.

 Even your clothes can affect the chi you attract.
-Lost buttons, dirt, stains, and faded colours all have an effect on your personal chi.
+Lost buttons, dirt, stains, and faded colors all have an effect on your personal chi.
 They disrupt your chi and therefore affect your attitude and good fortune.
 A positive attitude to life is also beneficial, and will in itself increase your personal chi and the chi that flows through your body.
-A positive attitude, however, requires constant effort to maintain, but it becomes more spontaneous if you’ve removed any obstacle that blocks good chi from coming to you.
+A positive attitude, however, requires constant effort to keep up, but it becomes more spontaneous if you’ve removed any obstacle that blocks good chi from coming to you.
 By keeping things in good order, you protect yourself from negative influences and attract beneficial chi that will bring to you deserved abundance of health, wealth, and happiness.

 Surrounding yourself with things high-chi

 Chi flows through the body and is the basis of Chinese medicine.
-For example, acupuncture redirects the flow of chi along the body’s meridians and so promotes better health, Chinese herbalism is designed to work with chi, and the martial arts, such as Kung Fu, stimulate the body’s latent chi energy so that the practitioners can perform super-human acts of strength.
-Likewise, your health will be influenced for the better by applying Feng Shui protection principles, such as activating the eastern sector of your home, which governs health.
+For example, acupuncture redirects the flow of chi along the body’s meridians and so promotes better health, Chinese herbalism is designed to work with chi, and the martial arts, such as Kung Fu, stimulate the body’s latent chi energy so that the practitioners can do super-human acts of strength.
+Likewise, your health is influenced for the better by applying Feng Shui protection principles, such as activating the eastern sector of your home, which governs health.

-Feng Shui and relationships
+Feng Shui Protection and relationships

 There are special Feng Shui Protection formulas to target whatever relationship aspect of your life you may want to improve: with your children, parents, friends, or partner.
 You can even use it to influence your boss.
 In the same way, targeting Feng Shui to relationships can give you a better rapport at work to help you with career advancement.